 The majority of people looking to online gaming as a source of entertainment want to join a community of people who have one thing in common: a love for games.
 Unfortunately, not everyone is doing their part to create a safe and positive online gaming culture.

 Two-thirds of online gamers in the U.S. have experienced some form of online harassment, and often the harassment does not simply end when a player logs off.
-Luckily, there are many steps a victim of online harassment can take to empower and protect themselves.
-There are also many resources available to educate yourself further on the topic of online harassment.
+In recent waves, roughly 60% encountered identity-based abuse and 27% faced severe forms that include threats, stalking, doxxing, and swatting.
+These experiences are linked with stress and mental health impacts for many targets (Surgeon General; APA; ADL).
+Luckily, there are many steps a victim of online harassment can take to empower and protect themselves, and many resources are available to help.

 Take control of your gaming experience and do your part to spot and report online harassment early, to help ensure a safe and fun gaming community for everyone.